[Epic] Deletion vs disabling/unlisting #82

 This describes when and how extensions and their version can be deleted or unlisted.

-For the most part, this is not how things work currently: originally, soft-deletion was assumed pretty much everywhere on the back-end, but now there are more and more use-cases that show that it's more trouble than it's worth.
+At the moment this was initially written, this was not how things worked: originally, soft-deletion was assumed pretty much everywhere on the back-end, but now there are more and more use-cases that show that it's more trouble than it's worth.

 The purpose of this issue is to track progress, related PRs and relevant discussion of the topic.